A look at Birdies, the popular slipper shoe startup that just raised $8 million more from investors

 As Gates tells it from Birdie’s offices on Union Street, a kind of yuppie haven in San Francisco, “My family was living in Santa Ana and I was commuting every day to Irvine and I just wanted to spread my wings and move to a big city with a lot of diversity after graduating.”
 Thanks partly to her fluency in Spanish, she landed a job with the broadcast giant Univision as an account executive.
 After more than three years, and “realizing I didn’t want to be typecast as an Hispanic person working for Hispanic TV,” she left for Viacom, where Gates fell in love with a colleague.

 He landed soon after at Stanford Business School, and after plenty of cross-country flights, the two married and moved to San Francisco to start their family, with Gates opening up an office for Viacom’s MTV in the process.
 But she was soon feeling antsy again.
 “It was really convenient for me, but I [felt] after having my first chid and working out of a satellite office that I was out of the action.
 I wanted to be closer to people.”

 As it happens, she caught a 2011 commencement speech that Facebook COO Sheryl Sandberg delivered to Barnard College students and decided to apply to Facebook.
 Six months later, she landed a job leading retail partnerships, where she helped sales organizations understand what was then a new platform to them.

-She also made powerful friends, including Priti Youssef Chokski, a Facebook colleague who was striking corporate and business development deals and who Gates befriended over a series of events at the home of Sandberg, who quietly hosted women of Facebook who Sandberg identified as eager to do more with their careers.
+She also made powerful friends, including Priti Youssef Chokski, a Facebook colleague who was striking corporate and business development deals and who Gates befriended over a series of events at the home of Sandberg, who quietly hosted employees who Sandberg identified as eager to do more with their careers.
 “You didn’t photograph yourself there or talk about [the dinners], but it helped Priti and I form a deeper friendship,” recalls Gates.

 The friendship — and Sandberg’s support — would eventually help get Birdies off the ground.

-It all started with Gates’s obsession with finding post-work, pre-slipper-type shoes, which she says dates back a decade.
+So did Gates’s obsession with finding post-work, pre-slipper-type shoes, which she says dates back a decade.
 “I just found that more and more, I was being asked to take off my shoes in friends’ homes and I was asking people to do the same.
 I thought that stylish shoes for indoors made a lot of sense, but whenever I tried to find something, the images went from bad to worse.
-It was either funny animal heads, or shoes you couldn’t really wear to pop outside to get the mail.”
-Gates wasn’t sure if there was a void in the market, or if she was just imagining one, but either way, her husband, “who was like, ‘I’m sick of hearing about this,'” encouraged her to pursue the idea.
+It was either funny animal heads, or shoes you couldn’t really wear to pop outside.”
+Gates wasn’t sure if there was a void in the market, or if she just imagined one, but either way, her husband, “who was like, ‘I’m sick of hearing about this,'” encouraged her to pursue the idea.

 She knew she couldn’t do it alone.
 She still had that big job at Facebook that she loved.
 She also had two young kids at home at this point.
-So Gates texted her friend, Marisa Sharkey, a Ross Stores executive who’d moved from Manhattan to Sacramento with her own family and was feeling restless.
+So Gates texted her friend, Marisa Sharkey, a former Ross Stores executive who’d moved from Manhattan to Sacramento with her own family and was feeling restless.
 “I texted her and said, ‘I have this crazy idea; I’ll call you tomorrow.’
 Marisa texted back immediately and said, ‘Tell me what it is.'”
 Within no time at all, Sharkey was fully committed, putting $50,000 into the venture, alongside Gates, who also put $50,000 into the venture.

 What they got for their money?
 Shoes that today give them both “PTSD,” jokes Gates, but that became the starting point of Birdies.